3.1 Keyboard shortcuts

 Q: How to run R code interactively?

 A: Create an R terminal via command R: Create R Terminal in the Command Palette.
-Once an R terminal is ready, you could either select the code or put the cursor at the beginning or ending of the code you want to run, press (Ctrl + Enter), and then code will be sent to the active R terminal.
+Once an R terminal is ready, you could either select the code or put the cursor at the beginning or ending of the code you want to run, press (Cmd + Enter), and then code will be sent to the active R terminal.

 Q: Why using VS Code for R programming instead of RStudio?